World Series defeat could mark end of era for Astros

 “People always refer to the window, (say) the window may be closing,” he said.
 “Listen, when I’m here, the window’s always going to be open.”

-After he finished discussing Houston’s window to win, the billionaire businessman made sure to keep the door on Correa’s future in the city propped open.
+After he finished discussing Houston’s window, the billionaire businessman made sure to keep the door on Correa’s future in Houston propped open.

 “I think we have a chance,” Crane said.
 “I never count anything out.”